-Both types are interchangeable and as such influence each other's demand on the international market; when the price of petroleum rises (making synthetic rubber more expensive), demand for natural rubber will increase.
+Both types are interchangeable and as such influence each other's demand (and price) on the international market; when the price of petroleum rises (making synthetic rubber more expensive), demand for natural rubber will increase.
 But when supply disruptions of natural rubber cause its price to rise, then the market tends to turn to synthetic rubber.

 This section discusses Indonesia's natural rubber sector.
 Indonesia is the world's second-biggest producer of natural rubber as well as the world's second-biggest exporter (in both cases after Thailand).